 I know that people are struggling as we are battling inflation and rising costs.
-See resources below to find relief for food and clothing, gas, utilities, tax relief, and health care.
+See resources below to find relief for student loans, food and clothing, gas, utilities, tax relief, and health care.
 You can also find below how we are working to lower costs.

 Resources for El Pasoans